Free: Healthy Freezer Meals Recipe EbookGet It Now

 - Versatile side to any main dish

-This section explains how to choose the best ingredients for this almondine green beans recipe, what each one does, and substitution options.
+This section explains how to choose ingredients for the best green bean almondine recipe, what each one does in the recipe, and substitution options.
 For measurements, see the recipe card below.

-- Olive Oil – Use an extra virgin olive oil for the best flavor, but regular olive oil or avocado oil will also work.
+- Olive Oil – For sauteing the green beans.
+Use an extra virgin olive oil for the best flavor, but regular olive oil or avocado oil will also work.

 - Sea Salt & Black Pepper

-This section shows how to make this easy green bean almondine recipe with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to cook green beans almondine, with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

-- Cook green beans.
-Add green beans to a large, oiled skillet and season with salt and pepper.
+- Cook the green beans.
+Heat the olive oil in a large skillet.
+Add green beans.
+Season with salt and pepper.
 Saute until bright green and crisp tender.
-Transfer to a plate and cover with foil to keep warm.
+Remove to a plate and cover with foil to keep warm.

-- Saute garlic.
-Add garlic and saute until fragrant.
-Stir in lemon juice.
+- Saute the garlic.
+Add the minced garlic and cook until fragrant.
+Stir in the lemon juice.

 - Combine.
-Return green beans to the pan and toss to coat in garlic lemon butter.
-If the green beans have cooled, you can cook them for a minute or two, just until hot.
+Return the green beans to the pan and toss to coat in garlic lemon butter.
+Heat green beans almondine just until hot.

-- Bacon – Everything is better with bacon!
-To make green beans almondine with bacon, you can pan fry the bacon first and then cook the green beans in the bacon grease.
-Alternatively, if you have a cooked batch on hand from baking bacon, you can just chop and throw it in at the end.
+- Bacon – Everything’s better with bacon!
+For green beans almondine with bacon, pan fry bacon, then cook beans in the grease.
+Or, if you have a cooked batch on hand from baking bacon, you can just chop and throw it in at the end.